-Europe today confronts two crises.
+Europe today confronts three overlapping crises.

 The first is an economic crisis, with rising levels of poverty, insecurity, and homelessness across the continent.
 The second is a climate and environmental crisis, with severe consequences for Europe's front-line communities and even more perilous ones on the horizon.
+And the third is a crisis of democracy.
+Across the continent, people are disconnected from the locus of political decision-making not only in Brussels, but also in the communities where they reside.

-Both crises are the products of Europe's political decisions, and they are closely bound together.
-The promotion of extractive growth has driven environmental breakdown, and the devotion to budget austerity has constrained Europe's response to it.
+These crises are products of Europe's political decisions, and they are closely bound together.
+The promotion of extractive growth has driven environmental breakdown, and the devotion to budget austerity - over and above the democratic needs expressed in communities across Europe - has constrained our capacity to respond to it.